Emre-Emiroglu/HMHelpers/README.md

 * Contact Handling: Abstract base class and concrete implementations for managing 2D and 3D collision and trigger events with tag filtering and callbacks.
 * Countdown Timer: A flexible countdown timer class with pause, resume, and value manipulation functionalities, including optional unscaled time updates and end callbacks.
 * Explosion Effects: A component to apply explosion forces to nearby rigidbodies and optionally refresh them to their original positions with smooth or instant transitions.
-* Object Following: A component to make a GameObject smoothly or instantly follow the position and/or rotation of a target Transform in world or local space.
+* Object Following: A component to make a GameObject smoothly or instantly follow the position and/or rotation of a target Transform in the world or local space.
-* Object Rotation: A component to rotate a GameObject around a specified axis with a defined speed in world or local space.
+* Object Rotation: A component to rotate a GameObject around a specified axis with a defined speed in the world or local space.
 * Slow Motion: A class to easily activate and deactivate slow-motion effects by adjusting the timescale.

 ## Getting Started